-Students are able to request to see the nurse at any time throughout the school day.
+Students who become ill while in class must obtain a pass from their teacher and report to the nurse.
 Although our nurse is a valuable resource to students at school, parents are encouraged to call their healthcare provider if they have a general health question or suspect their child is ill.
 The Health Center (Nurse's Office) is not a substitute for a student's health care provider.